FaizalBayhaque/WebAutomationWithSelenium/README.md

 * click the package that you want to choose. (ex: Login Positive Test)

-* click right on the class LoginPositiveTest,java
+* click right on the class LoginPositiveTest.java

 * choose Run As